This page has been updated and replaced as part of the DNREC Web Reboot Project.

 DNREC’s Division of Watershed Stewardship performed a floodplain study and submitted a Letter of Map Revision (LOMR) to FEMA to revise the floodplain for the Tributary of South Branch Naaman Creek, generally located in the Brandywood and adjacent communities.
-The revision to the floodplain will be effective May 11, 2016.
+The revision to the floodplain became effective May 11, 2016.

 The Revised FEMA Flood Insurance Rate Maps can be accessed at the links below:

 • Panel 10003C0059J

 • Panel 10003C0078J

-To view a Work Map with the existing and proposed 1 percent annual chance flood hazard, which also includes aerial photography and property lines, please use the following link:
+To view a Work Map with the previous and effective 1 percent annual chance flood hazard, which also includes aerial photography and property lines, please use the following link:

 • Work Map